kelvinsanchez15/100-days-of-code/r2-log.md

 ### R2D68
 Challenge completed!
 In the future I want to improve it with some animations and details to make it more dynamic.
 I'm really enjoying Tailwind so far.

+### R2D69
+Today after firing some job applications I decide to work on a pending assignature - Redux.

+Going back to my first experience with it I remember how confused I was, but now that I review it much fresher and with a solid base in JavaScript I understand it better.